arthurcgc/k0s-cluster/README.md

 ### Pi-hole

 * I use helm to install pi-hole on my cluster.
-I've already tuned in some nice-to-have options o the helm chart.
 To do so, run:

 ```bash
 helm repo add mojo2600 https://mojo2600.github.io/pihole-kubernetes/